 To address these issues, AAF created the Julian Place Project (the Project) in the Tropical Ridge neighborhood of Lake Worth, Florida.
 Tropical Ridge has a high level of homeless families, crime and unaffordable housing.
 The Julian Place Project is one of AAF's more innovative undertakings that focuses on families with children attending the neighborhood elementary school-Highland Elementary School (HES).
-HES has partnered with AAF to find and recruit families to be housed at Julian Place.
+HES has partnered with

+AAF to find and recruit families to be housed at Julian Place.

 Highland Elementary School Demographics

 Category % of Population

-Hispanic 73.6
+Hispanic 71

-Black/African American 14.4
+Black/African American 18

-Alaska Native/American Indian 7.5
+Alaska Native/American Indian 6

-White 3.6
+White 4

-Other/Mixed 0.9
+Other/Mixed 1

-Economically Disadvantaged 94.8
+Economically Disadvantaged 97

-English Language Learners 65.7
+English Language Learners 64

-Students with Disabilities 11.4
+Students with Disabilities 12

-Homeless 11.1
+Homeless 9

+Immigrant 5

-HES consistently ranks in the top five schools with the highest percentage of homeless students in the School District of Palm Beach County.
-Students in grades three through five attending HES score well below the District and State test average in English language arts and slightly below the average in mathematics.
+HES consistently has a high percentage of homeless students.
+Students in grades three through five score well below the District and State test averages in English language arts and slightly below the averages in mathematics.

 Highland Elementary School Student, District and State English Language Arts and Mathematics Test Scores

-Subject Group All Students % at State Standard Homeless S Homeless Students % at State Standard
+Subject Group All Students % at State Standard Homeless Students % at State Standard

-English Language Arts HES 34% 27%
+English Language Arts HES 28% 21%

-District 59% 33%
+District 54% 31%

-State 57% 38%
+State 53% 31%

-Mathematics HES 57% 38%
+Mathematics HES 29% 36%

-District 63% 41%
+District 47% 27%

-State 60% 41%
+State 48% 29%

-English Language Learners are students who are learning English as a second language.
+^{} English Language Learners are students who are learning English as a second language.

-Second most in the District
+^{} Second most in the District.